 Apple tends to keep the price of its iPad mini line-up the same, reducing the price of its previous-generation mini when the new model goes on sale.

-So if Apple has managed to keep all leaks under control and surprises us with an iPad mini launch in September, based on 2015’s iPad mini 4 pricing, we can expect an iPad mini 5 to be priced as follows:
+So if Apple has managed to keep all leaks under control and surprises the world with an iPad mini launch in 2018, then based on 2015’s iPad mini 4 pricing you could expect an iPad mini 5 to be priced as follows:

 • 128GB Wi-Fi: £419

 We could see a 256GB model, too.
 We expect that would cost around £499, or £599 with the additional 4G.

 Of course, this is based on it keeping similar specifications and no True Tone screen, quad speakers or compatibility with the Pencil.

 What will the new iPad mini be called?